graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - Production debugging without downtime

 <!--
+- Here's another feature that makes production operations so much easier!
 - Request IDs make debugging so much easier in distributed systems
 - And now, logging got even better, you can switch to debug mode without restarting your production gateway!
 - This is absolutely essential for troubleshooting production issues